 Want to learn the best way to reduce anxiety and stress while promoting balance and happiness?
 This ultimate guide to mindfulness for beginners can show you how.
-And for those of you who’ve been practicing for some time already, there’s sure to be some nuggets in here for you too.
+And for those of you who’ve already been practicing for some time now, you’re likely to find some new bits of knowledge in here too.

 Mindfulness, like yoga, is an eastern tradition that’s gained momentum in western culture over recent decades.
 You’ve probably heard of it.
 From health care to popular culture, it’s the new buzz.
 And there’s good reason for this.

 Mindfulness delivers on its promise to reduce stress and produce a calmer, more harmonious outlook on life.
 But what exactly is it?
 And how do you do it?
 This ultimate guide covers everything you need to know about mindfulness – from what it is, to how to practice it, and even where to find resources in your own community.

 It’s a deep dive, so I’ve broken it up into sections.
 You can dive in and read it all or click a section below to jump to specific topics you’re interested in.

 - Difference Between Mindfulness & Meditation

 - Body Scan

 - Mindfulness Throughout the Day